Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

-No matter your level of comfort with online dating, it’s important to know the worst-case scenarios before you dive into the apps.
+No matter your level of comfort with online dating, it’s essential to know the worst-case scenarios before you dive into the apps.
 The following online dating stats are solid data points to have as you try to decide the best way to go about meeting new people.

 1. Over 60% of Women Under 34 Encounter Online Harassment

-But in the small fraction of their lives they spend on dating apps, 60% of women surveyed between 18 and 34 reported receiving messages from someone after making it clear they weren’t interested.
+But in the small fraction of their lives they spend on dating apps, 60% of women surveyed4 between 18 and 34 reported receiving messages from someone after making it clear they weren’t interested.
 Those messages can range from annoying at best to terrifying at worst.

 While some may think that telling a person to stop messaging you is just playing hard to get, daters need to respect their boundaries.
 Sending one more pickup line may seem harmless to you, but it may make your love interest feel disrespected or even unsafe.